CodeScop/Oge-Mai-Field-Guide/questlinesummary.md

 ## Questline - Hunt for the Ancients - Season 1

-NOTE: **ALL HUNT QUESTS are unlocked by the Luciola Hunt quest Joining the Hunt** (write 3K words, get 10 Hunter Tokens and unlock the Hunt).
+NOTE: **ALL HUNT QUESTS are unlocked by the quest Joining the Hunt** (write 3K words, get 10 Hunter Tokens and unlock the Hunt).
 I'm not formatting this accordingly because the indents would become even worse a mess than they already are near the bottom.

-- HuntS1 A Clue to the Past - defeat 3 Sassi & get 5 Hunter Tokens & Hunt Map Piece
-  - HuntS1 Elder Library Assistants - defeat 4 Alnu, get Hunt Map Piece 2 and 5 Hunter Tokens
-    - HuntS1 Elder Library's Security - defeat 4 Clawadin, get Hunt Map Piece 3 and 5 Hunter Tokens
 - HuntS1 Spreading Hope - post 3 messages in the forum for 10 Hunter Tokens
 - HuntS1 A Season for Hope - write 2020 words for 5 Hunter Tokens
 - HuntS1 Protecting the Past - deliver 10 Rusty Amulets and 10 Rusty Pendants for 10 Hunter Tokens
 - HuntS1 Studying Substance Samples - deliver 50 Dust for 10 Hunter Tokens
 - HuntS1 To Hope Is To Plan - write 10K words, get 10 Hunter Tokens
 - HuntS1 Time of Reflection - maintain 4-day Streak, get 10 Hunter Tokens
+- HuntS1 Proving Your Worth 1/4 - defeat a bunch of Luciola monsters for 10 Hunter Tokens
+  - HuntS1 Proving Your Curiosity 2/4 - defeat 6 Nitana for 10 Hunter Tokens
+    - HuntS1 Proving Your Perseverance 3/4 - defeat a bunch of Forest Expedition monsters for 10 Hunter Tokens
+      - HuntS1 Proving Your Cunning 4/4 - defeat a bunch of Stone City monsters for 10 Hunter Tokens
+        - HuntS1 Proving Your Mettle 5/6 - defeat a bunch of Mama Tree monsters for 15 Hunter Tokens
+          - HuntS1 Proving Your Strength 6/6 - defeat 6 Tylu and get Wardrobe: Small Axe
+- HuntS1 A Clue to the Past - defeat 3 Sassi & get 5 Hunter Tokens & Hunt Map Piece
+  - HuntS1 Elder Library Assistants - defeat 4 Alnu, get Hunt Map Piece 2 and 5 Hunter Tokens
+    - HuntS1 Elder Library's Security - defeat 4 Clawadin, get Hunt Map Piece 3 and 5 Hunter Tokens
 - HuntS1 The Hunt Begins - finish A Clue to the Past, get 5-day streak, write 5K words for Wardrobe Scarred Eye
   - HuntS1 A Battle of Wills - defeat 1 Velts for 10 Hunter Tokens
-    - HuntS2 A Battle of Merit - defeat 1 Desert version of Velts, get 25 Hunter Tokens
+    - HuntS1 A Battle of Merit - defeat 1 Desert version of Velts, get 25 Hunter Tokens
+      - HuntS1 Battle of Constitution 3/4 - Defeat 1 Water version of Velts, get 25 Hunter Tokens
+        - HuntS1 A Battle of Evolution - Defeat 1 Dust version of Velts, get Wardrobe: Hunt Battle Helmet
   - HuntS1 Deeper Forest Hunting - finish Elder Library Assistants, get 7-day streak, write 10K words for Wardrobe Full Body Scars
     - HuntS1 A Past Not Forgotten - finish Elder Library's Security, get Wardrobe Pauldrons
       - HuntS1 Curator's Family - defeat 1 each Burocat, Sassi, Clawadin, and Alnu, get 25 Hunter Tokens
       - HuntS1 The Curator of Elder Library - defeat Curator 4 times, get Wardrobe Sassi Pet
-        - **UNLOCK SEASON 2** - see below
+        - **UNLOCK SEASON 2, and SEASON 1 PART 2** - see below

+##Questline - Hunt for the Ancients - Season 1 Part 2

+The 2021 Hunt for the Ancients opened with a new set of quests unlocked by The Curator of Elder Library, same as Season 2 from 2020, quests which fit the theme of Season 1.
+I'm listing them here as best I can, but the correct cause/effect/order/prioritization is yet to be seen.

-- HuntS1 Proving Your Worth 1/4 - defeat a bunch of Luciola monsters for 10 Hunter Tokens
+- HuntS1.2 Into Forest Depths 1/3 - deliver a few Forest Expedition materials, fight a bunch of Forest Expedition monsters, get 25 Hunter Tokens
-  - HuntS1 Proving Your Curiosity 2/4 - defeat 6 Nitana for 10 Hunter Tokens
-    - HuntS1 Proving Your Perseverance 3/4 - defeat a bunch of Forest Expedition monsters for 10 Hunter Tokens
+  - HuntS1.2 Into Forest Depths 2/3 - deliver a few Forest Expedition materials, fight a bunch of deeper Forest Expedition monsters, get Wardrobe: Hunt Facemask
-      - HuntS1 Proving Your Cunning 4/4 - defeat a bunch of Stone City monsters for 10 Hunter Tokens
+    - HuntS1.2 Into Forest Depths 3/3 - deliver a few Forest Expedition materials, fight a bunch of EVEN DEEPER Forest Expedition monsters, get 10 Hunter Tokens and House Item: Hunt Shield
+- HuntS1.2 A Secret Plan? - defeat 3 Assassins and 1 Villager, get Wardrobe: Hunt Eyepatch
-        - HuntS1 Proving Your Mettle 5/6 - defeat a bunch of Mama Tree monsters for 15 Hunter Tokens
+- HuntS1.2 Curator's Catalog Collections - deliver a bunch of Forest materials, get 25 Hunter Tokens
-          - HuntS1 Proving Your Strength 6/6 - defeat 6 Tylu and get Wardrobe: Small Axe
+- HuntS1.2 Familiar Assistants Needed! - defeat 4 each Sassi, Alnu, Burocat, and Clawadin, get Wardrobe: Hunt Aging Beard
+- HuntS1.2 Velt's Relaxation Method - defeat 1 each Maikilie, Buholi, Oncaiii, and Nezthai, get 25 Hunter Tokens
+- HuntS1.2 Velts' Strong Start - reach 10-day Streak, write 10000 words, defeat 1 Tambo, get 2 Stempos and Wardrobe: Hunt Aging Eyebrows

 ##Questline - Hunt for the Ancients - Season 2

 Season 2 is unlocked by completing The Curator of Elder Library quest, and you can see that questline in Season 1.

-- HuntS2 Battle of Merit - **(Note: This has as prerequisite the HuntS1 quest A Battle of Wills.
-Unlocking Season 2 is not necessary, but since this was released with S2, I'm including it in S2. )** Defeat 1 Desert version of Velts, get 25 Hunter Tokens
 - HuntS2 A Season to Explore - defeat every non-global monster in 3PC, get 100 Hunter Tokens
 - HuntS2 Wandering We Go - maintain 7-day Streak, get 10 Hunter Tokens
 - HuntS2 Seeing It Through - Defeat 10 Frizi, get 5 Hunter Tokens